 Buses to Fountain Gate via Narre Warren Station ran every 65 mins interepeak (first bus arriving Fountain Gate at 0849 & last departing at 1603) and every 65 mins Saturdays (first bus arriving Fountain Gate at 0828 & last departing at 1719)

-The 2002/2003 state budget also included major upgrades to the Frankston services, implemented in two stages.
-The first stage from 5 August 2002 saw interpeak shortworkings between Frankston & Quarry Rd, Langwarrin extended through to Cranbourne, doubling the headway between Langwarrin & Cranbourne to about every 40 to 45 mins.
+Interpeak Route 790 shortworkings between Frankston & Quarry Rd, Langwarrin were also extended through to Cranbourne, doubling the daytime headway between Langwarrin & Cranbourne to about every 40 to 45 mins.

-- The trunk route was extended over Route 798 to Cranbourne West, mainly to rectify an eight-year long oversight of the Frankston buses failing to serve Cranbourne Station after the introduction of electric trains on 25 March 1995.
+- The trunk 790 route to Cranbourne was extended over Route 798 to Cranbourne West, rectifying an eight-year long oversight of the Frankston buses failing to serve Cranbourne Station after the introduction of electric trains on 25 March 1995.

-- Weekday services between Frankston & Langwarrin every 20 mins all day (instead of just the peaks) with the last bus now leaving Cranbourne West at 1850 & Frankston at 2010.
+- Weekday services between Frankston & Langwarrin doubled to every 20 mins all day (instead of just the peaks) with the last bus now leaving Cranbourne West at 1850 & Frankston at 2010.

 - Saturday services were increased from 70 mins to 40 mins, alternating in Langwarrin between Woodlands (789) and Southgateway (790) with the last bus now leaving Cranbourne West at 1728 and Frankston at 1843.